 DL Optional Modules

 Distance learning students take one option module in each of their subsequent semesters.
 The optional modules currently offered are as follows, though please note that some modules may not be available each semester.
 New modules may also be introduced.
+Students may also complete one further core module but as an optional module.

 - American Interventionism since the end of the Cold War